adokter/vol2bird/INSTALL.md

 # Install instructions for Ubuntu Linux and Mac OSX

+NEW!
+The easiest way of installing vol2bird is using the [vol2bird installer](https://github.com/adokter/vol2birdinstall).
+It's compatible with most Linux and Mac OSX operating systems.

+Alternatively, the following install script can be used:
 ```
 # specify the directory in which we will install by setting the RADAR_ROOT_DIR variable
 # make sure it is an absolute (not relative) path